-A few themes come into play here.
-The first is that of planning.
-Good meal preparation takes some time.
+The first theme is planning.
+Good meal prep takes time.
 I find myself going to the local organic store about every other day to keep fresh vegetables and fruits on hand.
-This does not need to be an onerous task.
-Once familiar with the local store layout, you will find that you can efficiently negotiate the store, and be on your way, in just a matter of minutes.
-With a menu in mind, you can avoid the freezer case and those inner isles of processed, nutrient-poor foods without expiration dates.
-I can easily be in and out of the local store in less than ten minutes.
-The meal prepared below took me about an hour to prepare.
-In my opinion this is time well spent.
+This doesn’t need to be a burdensome task.
+Become familiar with the store layout and your trips will become more efficient.
+Make a list that avoids the freezer section and inner isles of processed, nutrient poor foods.
+I can be in an out of the local store in ten minutes, and I know you can too!
+The meal below took me an hour to prepare.
+In my opinion, this is time well spent!

 The Cornucopia Institute came up with ten simple steps to eat organically on a budget.
-See the link below to learn more!
+Click the link below to learn more!

-The second theme is one of quality.
-Yes, the source, origin and production of our food are important to reap the greatest effects of health and enjoyment.
-I recommend the consumption of organically grown foods to the greatest extent possible.
-There is just too much data showing the negative effects of pesticides and herbicides on our health.
-If you can’t access organic produce, be sure to look for products that at least look and smell good.
-Finally, for both organic and non-organic choices, be sure to wash your fruits and vegetables.
+The second theme is quality.
+The source, origin and production of our food are important to reap the greatest effects of health and enjoyment.
+There’s too much data showing the negative effects of pesticides and herbicides to our health.
+That’s why I strongly recommend the consumption of organically grown foods.
+If you can’t access organic produce, at least look for products that look good and smell good.
+And always wash your fruits and veggies!

-The salmon is a Whole Foods product, and while delicious and reasonably priced, it is farm raised and not wild.
+The salmon, while delicious and reasonably priced, is farm raised – not wild.
 Oh well.
-It is also 6 filets, two pounds of delicious fish, for $22, so we are in for about $11 for the protein.
-Three filets is a full pound of meat, which is easily divided between three dinners, and two smaller lunch portions.
+It’s six filets, two pounds of delicious fish, for $22.
+That’s a about $11 for the protein.
+Three filets of salmon is a full pound of meat which can get you three dinners and two lunches for the next day!

-Kale runs about $2.99 for a large bunch, and a bunch of kale usually provides enough for dinner, lunch, and a green drink the following day.
-We’ll call it $3 to keep the math simple.
+Kale is about $2.99 (call it $3 to keep the math simple) for a large bunch.
+That’s usually enough for dinner, lunch and a green drink the following day.

-Broccoli is also about $2.99 for a pound, and a pound is generally sufficient for the dinner and next-day lunches.
-If you can find it, try the baby broccoli, also known as broccolini.
-For developing palates, it is a great introduction to the world of the amazing cruciferous vegetables.
-Again, we will factor in another $3.
+Broccoli is also about $2.99 (once again, we’ll call it $3).
+A pound is generally enough for dinner and next-day lunches.
+If you can find it, try the baby broccoli – known as broccolini.
+It’s a great introduction to the world of the amazing cruciferous vegetables.

 Zucchini is about $2 per pound, and a pound of zucchini makes plenty of zoodles.
-We have a crazy little machine that turns zucchini, carrots and whatever into a long noodle strand.
-Sautee this with a little olive oil, garlic, salt and pepper, and a simple zucchini turns into a gourmet treat.
+Sautee with a little olive oil, garlic, salt and pepper.
+A simple zucchini is now a gourmet treat.

 We are up to about $20.25 but some fiduciary due diligence is required to realistically have the supplies to complete this meal.
 Additional expenses are as follows:

-The sum total for everything is $28.
+The total cost for everything is $28.
 This is the actual cost to prepare three organic, near-paleo dinners with two full lunches for the following day.
-One needs to factor in a bit of time to purchase and prepare a meal like this one, but the 75 total minutes spent on this meal likely equals the time to drive to and eat at the KFC, plus a trip to the Chile’s® for lunch the following day.
+One needs to factor in a bit of time to purchase and prepare a meal like this one.
+The 75 total minutes spent on this meal likely equals the time to drive to and eat at the KFC, plus a trip to the Chile’s® for lunch the following day.
 Yuk and yuk.

-Are you still reading?
-Here is the tahini dressing for the kale salad as promised.
-Be sure to wash, and then massage the kale with a bit of olive oil.
+Below is the incredible tahini dressing for the kale salad as promise!
+Wash, and then massage the kale with a bit of olive oil.
 This breaks down the cell walls of the kale, tenderizes the leaves, and releases more flavor.
-Perhaps in another post, we analyze the different nutritional benefits that make a meal like this one of our weekly staples.
-I recommend that you work on a rotation of meals; this is only one example.
+I recommend that you work on a rotation of meals – this is only one example.
 This economizes the shopping, planning and preparation.